immex-tech/decor8ai-sdk/web/wordpress/wpgetapi/README.md

 ## Introduction
 This guide provides a **comprehensive and detailed** step-by-step approach to integrating **Decor8 AI APIs** with your WordPress site using the **WPGetAPI plugin**.
 It serves as the **definitive source** for setting up and managing Decor8 API requests and displaying AI-generated designs dynamically.

+## What is Decor8 AI?
+Decor8 AI is a cutting-edge interior design app that revolutionizes your design experience.
+It offers a rich tapestry of customization options allowing you to visualize and craft interiors that echo your style and imagination.

+You can choose from 35+ interior design styles and 20+ room types to create unique interior design styles for your space.
+The platform specializes in virtual staging, transforming empty spaces into vivid, attractive interiors, enhancing their appeal for better marketability.

+This documentation describes how you can integrate Decor8 AI in your Wordpress site.

 ---

 ## Prerequisites